JenniLoboV/riemannian_stats/README.md

 ---

-# riemann_stats_py
+# RiemannStats

-**riemann_stats_py** is an open-source package that implements advanced methods for principal component analysis on Riemannian data using UMAP.
+**RiemannStats** is an open-source package that implements advanced methods for principal component analysis on Riemannian data using UMAP.
 It provides integrated tools for data preprocessing, statistical analysis, and visualization—making it an ideal choice for data science and machine learning projects that require extracting and representing key features in Riemannian spaces.

 ---